Skip to content

 Testing your plugin

-See Testing plugins for manual testing, writing unit tests, and adding live tests.
+See Testing plugins for manual testing, writing unit tests, and recording cassettes.

 Best practices